โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kropyvnytskyi Airport (KGO), formerly known as Kirovograd Airport, is a significant regional aviation facility serving the Kirovohrad Oblast in central Ukraine.
 As of early 2026, while civilian air traffic across Ukraine remains restricted, the airport continues to maintain its role as a critical hub for the State Flight Academy of Ukraine and a base for specialized regional carriers like Air Urga.
-The facility features two distinct passenger terminal buildings: a modern international terminal covering 500 square meters and an older, larger domestic terminal of approximately 900 square meters.
+The facility maintains two distinct passenger terminal buildings: a modern international terminal covering 500 square meters and an older, larger domestic terminal of approximately 900 square meters.

 The airport's layout is organized into specialized zones to manage different types of aviation activity.
 The international terminal, inaugurated in 2010, is designed for low-volume processing with a capacity of 50 passengers per hour, featuring dedicated customs and immigration areas.
 The larger domestic terminal serves as the primary hub for administrative offices and waiting areas.
 The infrastructure includes a 1,301-meter asphalt/concrete runway (15/33) and an expansive apron area designed to support medium-sized regional aircraft such as the An-24, Saab 340, and Yak-40 jets.